Teemursu/teemursu.github.io/projects.md

-# Smaller projects during my Bachelor's programme
+# Smaller projects during my Bachelor studies

 These are some of my first projects when I was still studying Machine Learning and learning to code.
 ## [Proverb Search Engine (TFIDF)](https://github.com/aarniolaura/schwas/tree/master/Final_project)